HTML URL Encoding

 - Characters are replaced with

-followed by their ASCII hex value. - Especially important for query strings, form data, and dynamic URLs.
+%followed by their ASCII hex value. - Especially important for query strings, form data, and dynamic URLs.

 - š§ Browsers automatically handle this encoding in form submissions and